mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

 If no :option:`--age` or ``--match-xxx`` options are given, the utility selects all processes.

+The ``--match-xxx`` options correspond to the columns in the INFORMATION_SCHEMA.PROCESSLIST table.
+For example, :option:`--match-command` specifies a matching condition for **PROCESSLIST.COMMAND** column values.

 Processes that can be seen and killed are subject to whether the account used to connect to the server has the **PROCESS** and **SUPER** privileges.
 Without **PROCESS**, the account cannot see